 Research for teachers by teachers

 The source of the research below can be found by clicking on the title of the research.
-The materials below are adapted from various sources chosen by Brittany Fleming, a Geometry Teacher and Summer Education Program Director.

 To increase the achievement levels of minority and low-income students, we need to focus on what really matters: high standards, a challenging curriculum, and good teachers.